Managing bills and bank accounts

 Items you have purchased using these may be repossessed.

-Civil action could be taken and your vehicle could be seized.
-These penalties should be treated as priority debts because of the level of action that can be taken.
+Civil action could be taken and your vehicle could be seized if you do not pay these penalties.
+They should be treated as priority debts because of the level of action that can be taken.

 Bank and building society accounts